CUAHSI/GHCN-Transducer/NEON/README.md

 </connectionStrings>
 ```

-3. Edit the file ConnectionStrings.config: fill in the correct database server, database name, database user and database password for the ODM database.
-- NOTE: For improved security we recommend setting up a separate MSSQL database user account with read-only data access permission to be used by NEONWebService
+- NOTE: For improved security we recommend setting up a separate MSSQL database user account with read-only data access permission to be used by NEONWebService.
+The file ConnectionStrings.config is not committed to GitHub for security reasons.
 4. Build the solution
 5. Copy the whole content of the "NEONWebService" folder to your a folder on IIS Web server where you want to publish the web service.